lmazure/SMS/tools.md

 ### `get_test_case_folder_content`

 Retrieves the list of test cases within a specific test case folder.
 Only items of type `test-case` are returned.
+The other types of test cases are not returned.

 **Input:**
 - `folder_id` (number): The ID of the test case folder